raganwald/presentations/optimism.md

 # Dr. Seligman's Claims

+^ So, these explanations.

-^ Dr. Seligman makes two claims.
+^ Dr. Seligman makes two claims about the explanations we make.

 ---